-Digital interface modules Pluggable and retrofittable interface modules for RS232, CANopen, Ethernet, IF-AB Profibus, ProfiNet, ModBus TCP or CAN are available.
-Details about the inter- face modules and the programming of the device using those interfaces can be found in separate documentation.
-It is usually available on the USB stick, which is included with the device, or as PDF download on the manufacturers website.
+Digital interface modules Pluggable and retrofittable digital interface modules for RS232, CANopen, Eth- IF-AB ernet, Profibus, ProfiNet, ModBus TCP, EtherCAT or CAN are available.
+Details 7.5 about the interface modules and the programming of the device using those interfaces can be found in separate documentation.
+It's usually available on the USB stick which is included with the device, or as PDF download on our website.